openstack/ironic-specs/specs/liberty-implemented/irmc-virtualmedia-deploy-driver.rst

   `iRMC Power Driver for Ironic <http://specs.openstack.org/openstack/ironic-specs/specs/kilo/irmc-power-driver.html>`_.

-  * irmc_deploy_iso: deploy ISO image which is either a file name relative to remote_image_share_root, Glance UUID, or Glance URL.
+  * irmc_deploy_iso: deploy ISO image which is either a file name relative to remote_image_share_root, Glance UUID, Glance URL or Image Service URL.

-* The following driver_info field is optional.
+* The following instance_info field is optional.

-  * irmc_boot_iso: boot ISO image file name relative to remote_image_share_root.
+  * irmc_boot_iso: boot ISO image file name relative to remote_image_share_root, Glance UUID, Glance URL or Image Service URL.
 If it is not specified, the boot ISO is created automatically from registered images in Glance.

 * In order to use iRMC virtual media deploy driver, iRMC S4 and beyond with iRMC a valid license is required.
 Deployer is notified by error